aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers/README.md

 });

 const authorizer = new HttpLambdaAuthorizer({
-  type: HttpRouteAuthorizerType.SIMPLE // Define if it's a simple or iam authorizer, authHandler,
+  type: HttpLambdaAuthorizerType.SIMPLE // Define if it's a simple or iam authorizer, authHandler,
 });